gtibap/actigraph_hscm/scripts/readMe.txt

 plot_vec_mag_class.py
 Simultaneously, plotting of actigraphy chest and thigh per night; additionally, highlighthing activity regions following Vector Magnitude data and two conditions: Vector Magnitude greater than a 'min_value' and consecutive activity samples with a distance less than 'min_gap' are considered part of the same group of activity.

+filter_inclinometers.py
+Inclinometer Standing provides information of patient activity.
+In bed, however, signals of Inclinometer Standing are short in duration.
+The idea here is to translate the activity of Inclinometer Standing to the others inclinometers to make them smoother.

+visual_mat_act_thigh_2.py
+last version for visualization interface pressure and actigraphy simultaneously.